alexcg1/my-first-jina-app/chapters/article.md

 <img src="https://raw.githubusercontent.com/jina-ai/jina/master/docs/chapters/101/img/ILLUS8.png" width="20%" align="left">

 As we discussed above, a Flow tells Jina *what* task to perform and is comprised of Pods.
 And a Pod tells Jina *how* to perform that task (i.e. which is the right tool for the job?).
-Both Pods and Flows are defined in YAML.
+Both Pods and Flows are written in YAML.

 Let's start by looking at a Pod in our indexing Flow, `flows/index.yml`.
 Instead of the first Pod `crafter`, let's look at `encoder` which is a bit simpler: